Kyprios (horse): 2022: four-year-old season

 Kyprios began his third campaign in the Listed Vintage Crop Stakes over fourteen furlongs at Navan Racecourse on 23 April when he was ridden by Moore and started the 5/1 second favourite behind his older sister Search For A Song in a nine-runner field which also included Baron Samedi (Belmont Gold Cup Stakes) and Leo De Fury (Mooresbridge Stakes).
 Kyprios settled in second place behind the pacemaker Effernock Fizz before taking the lead inside the last quarter mile and after repelling a challenge from Search For A Song he drew away in the closing stages to beat his sister into second place by two and three quarter lengths.
 After the race O'Brien said: “We always thought he was going to be very nice.
 He went to Ascot last year and jumped out under the stalls and he hasn’t run since then.
 He looks like a stayer with a bit of class, he relished that trip.
 We liked him a lot last year and he has done well since then.
 He relaxes and he quickens."

-On 13 May only three horses appeared to oppose Kyprios when he started at odd of 1/10 for the Group 3 Saval Beg Stakes over fourteen furlongs at the Leopardstown Racecourse.
+On 13 May only three horses appeared to oppose Kyprios when he started at odd of 1/10 for the Group 3 Saval Beg Stakes over fourteen furlongs at Leopardstown Racecourse.
 With Moore in the saddle he led from the start, drew away in the last quarter mile and won by fourteen lengths from the five-year-old Sunchart.
 O'Brien's representative Chris Armstrong commented "Aidan is very happy with him.
 He’s progressing nicely this year and has stepped up again from his last run.
 It was always the plan to go Navan, then here for the Saval Beg and head on to the Gold Cup at Ascot.
 It’s a tried and tested route so hopefully he follows in the footsteps and fingers crossed the next stop will be Ascot...
 His last furlong was probably his best.
 He was out in front and probably a bit idle but he really stretched in the last furlong."